-■ Select a column, and choose Column→Reorder Columns from the context menu.
-On Re-order Columns, shown in Figure 2-18, select each column to move.
-Use the up or down arrow to move the column into the new position.
+■ Select a column, and choose Column→Re-order Columns from the context menu.
+On Re-order Columns, as shown in Figure 2-18, select each column to move.
+Use the arrows to move the column into the new position.
 Moving a column up the list moves the column to the left in the table.